kranzky/insoluble/folly.md

 Obediently tucked in a far-off corner of the room, Mike noticed several antique looms.
 These machines, once used for weaving, now stood like the palms of a tropical island, surrounded by remnants of coconut and banana fibers.
 Their presence suggested a past era when the mansion had employed a lone concierge whose job was to maintain them.
 However, this individual appeared to be oblivious to their own self-conscious demeanor, as if the very suggestion of their occupation was somehow beneath them.

-Exposition;7:Arthur MIKE JULIE

-Exposition;5:EXPLORING MANSION

-Dialogue;12:"Mister Stomach, here's your drink, please."

-Exposition;7:HANDS DRINK

-Exposition;8:CONTINUE INVESTIGATION

-Exposition;11:CLOCKWORK DOLL MYSTERY

-Exposition;10:UNCOVER TRUTH SECRET

 As they observed the artificial breeze created by a fan, the group felt momentarily refreshed.
 Suddenly, the concierge's pupils dilated wildly, as if an arrow was shot into an unforeseeable future.

 "Demurely, I suggest you'd agreed with my conclusion," Arthur said, raising an eyebrow.

-Exposition;7:Arthur GRINNED WINKED

-Exposition;6:MIKE JULIE SMILED

-Exposition;9:ROOM FAN BREEZE

-Exposition;8:CONCIERGE PUPILS DILATE

-Exposition;8:MYSTERY DEEPER JOURNEY

-Dialogue;11:"Well, I guess you can't deny Lloyd's Folly has a certain... volume to it," Arthur said playfully, grinning and giving Mike and Julie a knowing wink.
-Mike and Julie exchanged amused smiles, appreciating Arthur's lighthearted take on the situation.
-The room they were in felt strangely alive with the artificial breeze created by the fan.
-They couldn't help but notice the concierge's pupils dilating wildly, hinting at a deeper and more mysterious aspect of their journey yet to be discovered.

 Smouldering symbols clouded the scraps of paper that littered the floor.